max-c-lim/Propagation-Signal-and-Synaptic-Coupling-Algorithm-Python/README.md

 3. multiprocessing

 ## Usage
-The input of the algorithm is a np.array with shape (N, ) where each element represents one electrode.
+The input of the algorithm is a np.array with shape (N,) where each element represents one electrode.
-Each element is a np.array with shape (m, ) that contains the spike times for each electrode.
+Each element is a np.array with shape (m,) that contains the spike times for each electrode.
-The spike times should be in units of ms.

 Next, use the function automated_detection_propagation in the script automated_detection_propagation.py to extract the propagation signals in an array.
 ```python